hellolalit/html/README.md

+# ⚠️ NOTICE !
+THIS PROJECT HAS BEEN DROPPED!
+PLEASE STOP FOLLOWING THIS RESOURCE FOR YOUR HTML LEARNING/ VERIFICATION OF MY KNOWLEDGE ETC ASAP!
+ANY FURTHER CHANGES WILL BE NOTIFIED IN FUTURE....

 # HTML LEARNING
 Learning and revising HTML 5 from TechGun Youtube channel.
 After the Learning is completed, I will be doing projects primilarly from freecodecamp.com then from youtube channel and other resourses which will be mentioned later on.
 Click this link to see what lalit has learned - https://lalitkumarthakur.github.io/html/